luiscarlosgph/dockerx/README.md

 Launch containers from your Python code using this module:
 ----------------------------------------------------------
 Exemplary code snippet that launches several containers, the last one with CUDA support.
+Remember that if no CMD is specified in the Dockerfile, and no command is specified the container will be created and subsequently destroyed.
+To keep the container running simply run ```sleep infinity``` as in the container_1 below.

 ```python
 import dockerl